 - Chemicals – the three kinds of chemicals that are needed to develop photographs should be marked clearly to avoid confusion.

-Racking can be installed into the converted shipping container to make storage easier, and you should also consider having a table or desk there as an area to work at.
+Racking can be installed into the converted unit to make storage easier, and you should also consider having a table or desk there as an area to work at.

 You can also add an insulating lining to keep the temperature inside more stable and secure locking systems to keep your photos and equipment safe.